 Regardless of the physical activity you choose, exercising is a healthy daily habit that can dramatically improve your lifestyle and reduce pain in the body.
 It works to minimize pain by loosening stiff muscles, improving blood flow, and increasing nerve function, mobility, and overall strength.

 In addition to all of the physical benefits, exercise also helps alleviate stress and anxiety while naturally boosting endorphins—brain chemicals that reduce the communication of pain signals in the body.

 If you are new to exercise, try starting with some gentle aerobic activities like walking, swimming, or cycling.
-Remember to take it slow and to listen to your body as you start to exercise more regularly.
+Remember to take it slow and listen to your body as you exercise more regularly.

 The Bottom Line

-Of course if you are in pain and are waiting to consult with a doctor, you can always turn to over-the-counter medications to offer a short-term solution.
-Just remember that in addition to OTC’s, there are many other holistic alternatives you can try to incorporate into your daily life to alleviate pain.
+Of course, if you are in pain and waiting to consult a doctor, you can always turn to over-the-counter medications to offer a short-term solution.
+Just remember that besides OTC’s, there are many other holistic alternatives you can try to incorporate into your daily life to alleviate pain.